yqshao/tips/docs/workflow.md

 training, each of them saved to a different directory.
 All workflows in TIPS accepts two inputs, the first specifies all the required inputs, while the later contains metadata which will be used to identify the outputs in a workflow (here they are set to `null`).
-You can find the list of avaible workflows and their options in [implemented workflows](implements.md).
+You can find the list of available workflows and their options in [implemented workflows](implements.md).